-Mexico residents entering grades 7-12 are eligible to apply for the scholarship, and selection will be done by a committee comprised of MMA and sponsoring foundation representatives.
-One or more candidates will be selected to receive the Mexico Community Scholarship, which is renewable.
+Mexico residents entering grades 7-12 are eligible to apply for the scholarship, and selection will be done by a committee composed of MMA and sponsoring foundation representatives.
+One or more candidates will be selected to receive the Mexico Community Scholarship

 How to apply for the Mexico Community Scholarship:

 - Apply to MMA.
 Candidates must be fully accepted to Missouri Military Academy.
 Contact Greg Seibert, Director of Enrollment Management, at firstname.lastname@example.org, or 573-581-1776 Ext.
 323, to begin the process, or inquire online.

 Students are required to complete an interview with a selection panel composed of representatives of MMA and the participating foundations.